TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 ### **Not able to delete a resource group**
 If you are not able to delete a resource group, please consider the following solutions:
 * Verify if there is a *lock* on an account located in the resource group that is preventing it from being deleted.
 You can verify this by navigating to the *Account* blade, selecting the account, and then view *Locks*.
+* Verify if you have a *delete lock* enabled on your resource group.
+You can verify this by navigating to the *Resource Group* blade, select the resource where the account is located, and then view *Locks*.
-* You also may have a lock on an additional item located within the resource group.
+* You also may have a lock on an additional items located within the resource group.
 It is recommended to review the items for any enabled *Delete Locks*.